SHolysh/database-manual/Appendices/I_Training_Setup/I_Training_Setup.md

 ### Appendix I.2 - Geocortex Mapping Portal(s)

-Examining the [ORMGP webpage](www.oakridgeswater.ca), users will note that there is a 'MAPS' and 'SIGN IN' link.
-The former is publicly accessible and contains only a small portion of the information available through the latter.
+Examining the [ORMGP webpage](https://www.oakridgeswater.ca), users will note that there is a 'MAPS' and 'SIGN IN' link.
+The former is publicly accessible and contains only a small portion of the information available to the latter.
 The **SIGN IN**, however, requires an ORMGP provided user login and password.